-As an author, or writer, you do not explicitly tell the reader what your themes are in your story – this would detract from the reading experience.
+As an author, or writer, you do not explicitly tell the reader what the themes are in your story – this would detract from the reading experience.

 You don’t want to tell your readers what the story is you want to show them.

 However, you would mention the themes in your synopsis, tag-line, or on the blurb on the back of your book.